View Richard Philopena's Obituary on TheDay.com and share memories

 |

+He grew up in New London and graduated from New London High School.
+Dick was a plumber in the Plumbers Union Local 777, retiring after of 45 years.

+He is survived by six children, Richard Philopena Jr., and James Philopena, both of Louisiana, Christopher Philopena of Groton, Tara Cardelle of Bozrah, Glenda Dove and Kerri Philopena, both of New London; 25 grandchildren; and five great-grandchildren.
+He was predeceased by two children, Michael Dove and Theresa Gustafson; six siblings, Frank, Albert, Fred and Ray Philopena, Florence Grabel and Marie Jarvis.

 His family will receive relatives and friends from 5 to 7 p.m.
-Thursday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-A Mass of Christian Burial will be held at 10 a.m.
-Friday, in St Joseph Church, followed by interment in St. Mary's Cemetery, New London.
+Thursday at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+A private Mass of Christian Burial for family members only will celebrated in St. Joseph Church, followed by interment in St. Mary's Cemetery, New London.